Recruiting Donors to the BBMR - changes effective 1st April 2016

 Owing to the strong preference for younger donors, we have decided to reduce the maximum age to join BBMR to 40.
 Even if a donor joins the day before they turn 40, they will still potentially be active on the BBMR for up to 20 years.
 Under the old recruitment policy, when the maximum age was 49, some donors would only be active on the BBMR for ten years - while a decade is of course a long time, it makes sense to marshal finite NHS funds on recruiting donors who will be available to potentially donate for longer.

-Why are we no longer recruiting Caucasian women?
+Why are we no longer recruiting White women?

 This has been a difficult decision.
 However, our over-riding priority is to ensure that as many patients as possible have access to a life-saving transplant, and the best way to do this is to focus recruitment on the donors most-likely to be requested to donate.

-Why do other UK bone marrow donor registries recruit Caucasian women, when BBMR does not?
+Why do other UK bone marrow donor registries recruit White women, when BBMR does not?

 The BBMR relies on limited funding from the Department of Health for donor recruitment and typing.
 The BBMR has sufficient resource to recruit and tissue type 11,000 new donors in 2016/17, and we need to deploy this limited funding to save as many lives as possible.
 Other registries set their own donor recruitment policies.
 The changes we are making are based on patient need.